UMass Minutemen football statistical leaders

 The UMass Minutemen football statistical leaders are individual statistical leaders of the UMass Minutemen football program in various categories, including passing, rushing, receiving, total offense, defensive stats, and kicking.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Minutemen represent the University of Massachusetts Amherst as an Independent in the NCAA.
+As of the current 2025 season, the Minutemen represent the University of Massachusetts Amherst in the NCAA Division I FBS Mid-American Conference.

 Although UMass began competing in intercollegiate football in 1879, the school's official record book does not generally include entries from before the 1960s, as records from before this period are often incomplete and inconsistent.

 These lists are dominated by more recent players for several reasons: